Cornish cuisine: Australia

 Cornish food, like the Cornish pasty, is still popular amongst the Cornish Australian communities.
 Former premier of South Australia Don Dunstan once took part in a pasty-making contest.
 Swanky beer and saffron cake were very popular in the past and have been revitalised by Kernewek Lowender and the Cornish Associations.

 In the 1880s, Henry Madren Leggo, whose parents came from St Just, Cornwall, began making vinegar, pickles, sauces, cordials and other grocery goods based on his mother's traditional recipes.
 His company, now known as Leggo's, is wrongly believed by many to be Italian.

 A boutique brewery operation in South Australia, Copper Coast Wines, produces traditional Cornish Swanky beer, a bottle-conditioned beer, for the biennial Copper Coast region Kernewek Lowender Cornish Festival, held in May in alternate (odd numbered) years.
 The name "Swanky beer" appears to refer to a Cornish home brew.
 During the 19th century, many Cornish miners emigrated to the Copper Triangle region of South Australia to work in the copper mines at Moonta.
 They brought local traditions, such as Cornish pasties and home-brewed beer they termed "Swanky beer", which was brewed from ingredients including malted barley, hops, yeast, brown sugar, ginger, raisins and soft rainwater.
 It was put into beer bottles with the tops tied down with twine and stored in the coolest place in the house until ready.
 It was served on festive occasions, such as Easter, Midwinter's Night (Bonfire Night) and Christmas.

 United States

 Some aspects of Cornish American cuisine are derived from Cornwall.
 At Mineral Point, Wisconsin, it is claimed that authentic Cornish food, such as pasties and figgyhobbin, are served and Cornish pasties are sold at ex-Cornish mining towns in America.
-Pasties can also be found in many Northern Michigan towns, such as Crystal Falls, Michigan.
+Pasties can also be found in many Northern Michigan towns, such as Calumet, Michigan, which holds an annual Pasty Fest celebrating the dish.

 The city of Grass Valley, California, holds St Piran's Day celebrations every year, which along with carol singing, includes a flag raising ceremony, games involving the Cornish pasty, and Cornish wrestling competitions.